-Att ribute Description Comment N4 Session II D Identifies the N4 session associated to this PDR Rule ID Unique identifier to identify this rule Precedence Determines the order, in which the detection information of all rules is applied Packet Combination of UE IP address (together with Network instance, detection if necessary), CN tunnel info, packet filter set, application ID, information Network instance (NOTE 1) Identifies the Network instance associated with the incoming packet Ethernet PDU Session Information and QFI are used for traffic detection.
+At tribute Description Comment N4 Session II D Identifies the N4 session associated to this PDR Rule ID Unique identifier to identify this rule Precedence Determines the order, in which the detection information of all rules is applied Packet Source Contains the values "access side", "core side", Combination of UE IP address interface "SMF", "N6-LAN" (together with Network instance, detection UE IP address One IPv4 address and/or one IPv6 prefix with if necessary), CN tunnel info, prefix length packet filter set, application ID, information Network Identifies the Network instance associated with Ethernet PDU Session instance (NOTE 1) the incoming packet Information and QFI are used for traffic detection.
 CN tunnel info CN tunnel info on N3, N9 interfaces, i.e. F-TEID Packet Filter Set Details see clause 5.7.6, TS 23.501.
 Details like all the combination possibilities on N3, N9 interfaces Application ID are left for stage 3 decision.
-QoS Flow ID Contains the value of 5QI or non-standardized QFI , , , Ethernet PDU Refers to all the (DL) Ethernet packets matching Session Information an Ethernet PDU session, as further described in clause 5.6.10.2 and in TS 29.244 [65].
-Outer header removal Instructs the UP function to remove one or more outer header(s) (e.g. IP+UDP+GTP, VLAN tag), from the incoming packet.
+QoS Flow ID Contains the value of 5QI or non-standardized QFI Ethernet PDU Session Information Refers to all the (DL) Ethernet packets matching an Ethernet PDU session, as further described in clause 5.6.10.2 and in TS 29.244 [65].
+Outer header removal Instructs the UP function to remove one or more outer header(s) (e.g. IP+UDP+GTP, IP + possibly UDP, VLAN tag), from the incoming packet.
 Any extension header shall be stored for this packet.
 Forwarding Action Rule ID The Forwarding Action Rule ID identifies a forwarding action that has to be applied.
-List of Usage Reporting Rule ID(s) Every Usage Reporting Rule ID identifies a measurement action that has to be applied.
-List of QoS Enforcement Rule Every QoS Enforcement Rule ID identifies a ID(s) QoS enforcement action that has to be applied. ultiple DNN with overlapping IP addresses;
+List of Usage Reporting Rule Every Usage Reporting Rule ID identifies a ID(s) measurement action that has to be applied.
+List of QoS Enforcement Rule ID(s) Every QoS Enforcement Rule ID identifies a QoS enforcement action that has to be applied. eded e.g. in case: ı

-UPF is connected to other UPF or AN node in different IP domains.
+- UPF supports multiple DNN with overlapping IP addresses; - UPF is connected to other UPF or AN node in different IP domains.